apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 When a virtual machine is **destroyed**, it can no longer be seen by the end user, however, it can be seen (and recovered) by a root admin.
 In this state it still consumes logical resources.
 Global settings control the maximum time from a VM being destroyed, to the physical disks being removed.
-When the VM and its rooot disk have been deleted, the VM is said to have been expunged.
+When the VM and its root disk have been deleted, the VM is said to have been expunged.

 Once a virtual machine is **expunged**, it cannot be recovered.
 All the